oryondark/CRC-Sensor-platform/MachineLearning_example/climate_prediction/README.md

 * `appid` is an API key of you. please let it get the key from [this](https://home.openweathermap.org/api_keys)
 <br>
 If you succeed for request, <br>
-you will be received like the below json data.
+you will be received like the below json data.<br>

 ```json
 {
     "lat": 60.99,